External counterpulsation: Medical uses

-Significantly improved the exercise endurance of normal adults, low endurance adults, and COPD patients.
+External counterpulsation therapy significantly improved the exercise endurance of normal adults, low endurance adults, and COPD patients.

 Method

 While an individual is undergoing ECP, they have pneumatic cuffs on their legs and is connected to telemetry monitors that monitor heart rate and rhythm.
 The most common type in use involves three cuffs placed on each leg (on the calves, the lower thighs, and the upper thighs (or buttocks)).
 The cuffs are timed to inflate and deflate based on the individual's electrocardiogram.
 The cuffs should ideally inflate at the beginning of diastole and deflate at the beginning of systole.
 During the inflation portion of the cycle, the calf cuffs inflate first, then the lower thigh cuffs, and finally the upper thigh cuffs.
 Inflation is controlled by a pressure monitor, and the cuffs are inflated to about 200 mmHg.

 Of note, therapies are tailored on an individual basis but beginning regimens tend to include daily one-hour treatments that occur 5 days of the week and last 6–8 weeks with an average overall of 35 hours.